vanalsty/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-HTML and CSS projects from Tech Academy
+HTML and CSS projects from Tech Academy<br />
+Simple assignments practicing the features of HTML and CSS